jshin83/AwsQueue/README.md

 # SQS

-Three queues (A, B, C) that receives their own messages.
+Three queues (A, B, C) that receive their own messages.

 ## How would I test?
 See if the size of queue changes after message sent.
 Loop through and see if the message is there after the time sent.